multiversx/mx-sdk-py-cli/docs/pages/installation.rst

 **erdpy** is currently available in Linux and MacOS.
 Some of its feature as may work on Windows.
 However, we do not recommend or support its usage on Windows at the moment.

 Before installing **erdpy**, make sure you have a working Python3 environment.
-* For Linux or MacOS, version 3.8 or later is recommended.
+*For Linux or MacOS, version 3.8 or later is recommended.*

-Smart contract written in **C** require the `ncurses` library routines for compiling.
-To install the library, run the following command:
+Smart contract written in **C** requires the *ncurses* library routines for compiling.
+To install the library, run the command:

 .. code-block:: bash